behnazkavoosi/SparseBTF/README.md

 Kavoosighafi, B., Frisvad, J. R., Hajisharif, S., Unger, J., and Miandji, E. SparseBTF: Sparse Representation Learning for Real-time Rendering of Bidirectional Texture Functions.
 In EGSR.
 2023.

-The repository contains the code for sparse representation of Bidirectional Texture Functions (BTFs), including dictionaries and example files.
+The repository contains the code for sparse representation of Bidirectional Texture Functions (BTFs), including dictionaries and two examples of sparse coefficients for SparseBTF (32).
 Additionally, it includes the shader code in NVIDIA OptiX SDK 7.4.

 To compile the code, you will need the following libraries: